kekkaishivn/oasis-core/docs/consensus/staking.md

 ## Methods

-Each staking method takes a method-specific body as an argument.
+Each staking service method takes a method-specific body as an argument.

 ### Transfer